E.3 Publication Policy

 download as pdf

 POLICY: ICGC ARGO member programs will have privileged access to data from other members of the Consortium based on their level of Membership.
-Data access is tiered and aimed not to disadvantage Members or Associate Member Data producers, with a framework that encourages data sharing, yet provides data generators with sufficient time to perform analyses:
+Data access is tiered and aimed not to disadvantage Members or Associate Member Data producers, with a framework that encourages data sharing, yet provides data generators with sufficient time to perform analyses.
+Embargo periods are as follows:

-- Up to 12 months from completion of standardised analyses: Access to Program submitting data only
+- Up to 12 months from completion of standardized analyses: Access to Program submitting data only

 - 12 months: Access to Members